 If you’re sending money abroad, the U.S. dollar (USD) exchange rate can make a huge difference in how far your money goes.
+From dollar to pesos, to exchange rate FAQs, this guide will help you easily navigate today’s exchange rates.

 The United States dollar is the most widely traded currency in the world and is used as the official currency for many more countries than just the U.S. In fact, some Latin American countries, such as El Salvador and Ecuador, use the U.S. dollar as their official currency.
-Other countries around the world that use the dollar as their official currency include Zimbabwe, Guam, and the Netherlands.
+Other countries around the world that use the dollar as their official currency include Zimbabwe, Guam, and Panama.

 You can find a full list of countries that use the U.S. dollar here.